inseq-team/inseq/docs/source/examples/quickstart.rst

         }
     })

 The tensor in the ``source_attribution`` field contains one attribution score per model's hidden size (512 here) for every source token (13 in this example, shown in ``source``) at every step of generation (12, shown in ``target``).
-The :class:`~inseq.data.GradientFeatureAttributionSequenceOutput` is a special class derived by the regular :class:`~inseq.data.FeatureAttributionSequenceOutput` that would automatically handle the last dimension of attribution tensors by summing an L2-normalizing via an :class:`~inseq.data.Aggregator`.
+The :class:`~inseq.data.GranularFeatureAttributionSequenceOutput` is a special class derived by the regular :class:`~inseq.data.FeatureAttributionSequenceOutput` that would automatically handle the last dimension of attribution tensors by summing an L2-normalizing via an :class:`~inseq.data.Aggregator`.
 This allows using the ``out.show`` function and automatically obtaining a 2-dimensional attribution map despite the original attribution tensor is 3-dimensional.